microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/06-prepare-for-publish.md

 ## Update code

 Configuration is read from the user secret store, which only applies to your development machine.
-Before you publish to Azure, you'll need to change where you store your configuration, and update the code in **Startup.cs** accordingly.
+Before you publish to Azure, you'll need to change where you store your configuration, and update the code in **Program.cs** accordingly.

 Application secrets should be stored in secure storage, such as [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/overview).